Learn the Basics of Interface Builder

 Build and run the project.
 The simulator displays the same white screen you saw in the storyboard.
 How did the app know to display this screen?

-To investigate, select the top-most file (IBBasics) in the project navigator, and find the Deployment Info section under the General header.
+To investigate, select the top-most file (LearningXcode) in the project navigator, and find the Deployment Info section under the General header.
 The Main Interface field defines which storyboard file the app loads first upon launch.
-Because

 Click on the Main storyboard file in the project navigator.
 Notice the gray arrow to the left of the view controller.